Conserve It Forward, Inc. is a federally recognized 501(c)(3) non-profit organization (EIN 46-0574361).

-Now at age 15, Avalon has traveled the world to share her message, and work alongside others, while also inspiring people to believe in themselves, and to achieve their own dreams.
-Her efforts have been recognized with many awards, yet she feels her greatest achievement has been connecting with youth to inspire them to take small acts towards change, and helping them realize we can all make a positive difference no matter our age.
+Now at age 17, Avalon has traveled the world to share her message, and work alongside others, while also inspiring people to believe in themselves, and to achieve their own dreams.
+She feels her greatest achievement has been connecting with youth to inspire them to take small acts towards change, helping them realize we can all make a positive difference no matter our age.
 Avalon currently serves in many capacities, including as a Peace First Fellow, a Youth Council member for BALANCE Edutainment/Pacha's Pajamas, an Ambassador for the National Society of High School Scholars, and a Farm Sanctuary Youth Leadership Council member.
 She enjoys yoga and aerial arts and is the current USA Yoga national bronze medalist in the youth category.

 To help her maintain balance and focus, Avalon has practiced mindfulness, meditation, and yoga throughout her teen years.
 In 2016, she first competed in yoga sports.
 She is the current USA Yoga National Youth Champion, and in December 2018, she won the title of World Champion of Yoga Sports in her division when she competed in Beijing, China.

 Avalon has been a panelist at the Ashoka Future Forum in Washington, DC, a Student Roundtable participant/presenter at a White House Champions of Change event and was invited to take part in COP21 events (United Nations Climate Change Conference) in Paris, France, where she also presented.